Policies & Procedures - Appeal Process

 - To respond to the charge.

-- To request that the director of student support or campus dean resolve the case in an informal disciplinary meeting.
+- To request that the dean of student support or campus dean resolve the case in an informal disciplinary meeting.

 - To be assured confidentiality, in accordance with the federal Family Education Rights and Privacy Act.